-- Complete ophthalmic examination with emphasis on the sensorimotor evaluation and completion of the three-step test and consideration of the upright-supine test. - Careful checking for other neuro-ophthalmic signs and symptoms looking for Horner's syndrome, cranial nerve palsy, internuclear ophthalmoplegia (INO), nystagmus, and hearing loss - Fundus examination to check for papilledema or optic atrophy - Visual field testing, which may provide additional information on the etiology - Abnormalities in the rostral pons and midbrain (e.g., INO) will result in contralateral hypotropia and head tilt, whereas abnormalities in the vestibular periphery, medulla, and more caudal pons will result in ipsilateral hypotropia and head tilt.267
+- Complete ophthalmic examination with emphasis on the sensorimotor evaluation, complete three-step test, and consideration of the additional upright-supine test - A careful check for other neuro-ophthalmic signs and symptoms looking for Horner's syndrome, cranial nerve palsy, INO, nystagmus, and hearing loss - Fundus examination to check for papilledema or optic atrophy - Visual field testing, which may provide additional information on the etiology - Abnormalities in the rostral pons and midbrain (e.g., INO), which will result in contralateral hypotropia and head tilt, whereas abnormalities in the vestibular periphery, medulla, and more caudal pons will result in ipsilateral hypotropia and head tilt309

 The primary diagnostician should refer the patient for evaluation by indicated neurology or otolaryngology specialists.
-Initial treatment with prism may be helpful to manage diplopia while waiting for possible recovery, and botox, prism, or strabismus surgery may be considered for cases that do not resolve.
+Initial treatment with prisms may be helpful to manage diplopia while waiting for possible recovery, and botulinum toxin, prism, or strabismus surgery may be considered for cases that do not resolve.
 The goals of surgery should be customized for the individual patient, who may be bothered to different degrees by diplopia, head tilt, and perceived tilting of the visual vertical.
-These interventions may help reduce both vertical and torsional diplopia, they may reduce the perceived tilting of the visual field, and in select cases they may prove successful at resolving head tilt.
-269-271
+These interventions may help reduce both vertical and torsional diplopia, they may reduce the perceived tilting of the visual field, and in select cases they may prove successful at resolving head tilt.312-314

-Diagnosis and management of skew deviation requires the training and clinical judgment of an experienced ophthalmologist and in some cases a neuro-ophthalmologist.
-Working under the supervision of an ophthalmologist, orthoptists can be an asset in the examination, diagnosis, and nonsurgical management of SOP.
+Diagnosis and management of skew deviation require the training and clinical judgment of an experienced ophthalmologist and in some cases a neuro-ophthalmologist.
+Working under the supervision of an ophthalmologist, orthoptists can be an asset in the examination, diagnosis, and nonsurgical management of skew deviation.